 Students will be exposed to the development of critical thinking, problem solving, and innovation skills in this course as they function as the business owner or management team working in a competitive market in the future.
 Students will also gain an understanding of entrepreneurship and learn about the impact a business has on the economy.
 We will examine and develop the personal traits and fundamental principles required to become a successful entrepreneur and will be exposed to the first steps of the entrepreneurial process.
-This includes but is not limited to the entry development of a business plan, branding a business, marketing strategies and much more.
+This includes but is not limited to the entire development of a business plan, branding a business, marketing strategies and much more.

-Various forms of technology along with business owner guest speakers throughout the semester will be used to expose students to information, resources, and the application of business principles for starting, operating, and maintaining a business.
+Various forms of technology along with business-owner guest speakers throughout the semester will be used to expose students to information, resources, and the application of business principles for starting, operating, and maintaining a business.
 Professional communication skills and practices, problem-solving, ethical, and legal issues, and the impact of effective presentation skills are all included in this course to prepare students to be college and career ready.
 Employability skills are integrated into activities, tasks, and projects throughout the course to teach the skills required in today’s marketplace.

 First semester: $320 (4 months)